Arsalan134/Ground-Lora/README.md

 ## 📄 License

-This project is open source.
-Please check the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**MIT License Summary:**
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ⚖️ Liability and warranty disclaimed

 ## 👨‍💻 Author